It was our last meal in Japan.

 To get us started, we ordered this 5-piece yakitori and kushiyaki sampler for JPY 1,250.
 How good does that look?!
 The term yakitori is often used to described skewered meat but it actually refers specifically to skewered grilled chicken.
-The proper blanket term to describe any type of Japanese skewered meat grilled over charcoals is kushiyaki.
+The proper blanket term to describe any Japanese dish made with skewered meat grilled over charcoals is kushiyaki.

 With Kurokawa Onsen being in Kumamoto, some form of horse meat or sakuraniku was on the menu of nearly every restaurant we ate at.
 Kumamoto is one of the few prefectures in Japan that farms horses for meat.
 This order of basashi or horse meat sashimi went for JPY 2,000.
 It’s typically served cold along with a soy sauce, garlic, and wasabi dipping sauce.

 Ren gets things started by rubbing a piece of fatty offal all over the grill.

 The first few slices of beef loin start sizzling on the grill.
 Though the term yakiniku refers to the Japanese way of grilling meat, it’s a style of cooking that’s widely considered to have Korean roots.
 It’s believed to be a variant of Korean bulgogi or galbi that became widespread in Japan after WWII.